The-Politico/django-foreignform/README.md

 **We don't really like _either_ of those options.**

 In our mind, the video embed field belongs to our `StoryTemplate` because it applies to _all video stories_.
 So why can't we simply add it there?
-Well, because the _information contained in that field_ belongs to a `Story` instance, each with it's own individual embed code.
+Well, because the _information contained in that field_ belongs to a `Story` instance, each with its own individual embed code.

-What we really need is way to define fields on the `StoryTemplate` model that can be filled out in the `Story` model.
+What we really need is a way to define fields on the `StoryTemplate` model that can be filled out in the `Story` ModelAdmin.

 With django-foreignform you can!
 We can use [JSON Schema](http://json-schema.org/) to define any fields specific to a template on our `StoryTemplate` model and then render those fields dynamically in a ModelAdmin for our `Story` model.
 As users fill out these dynamic fields, their values are serialized back to a JSON field on the `Story` model.